Chigwell Tree Services

 Native Trees of Essex: Local Species and Their Care

 Essex, with its diverse landscapes ranging from coastal areas to ancient woodlands, is home to many native tree species.
 These trees enhance the beauty of our surroundings and play crucial roles in supporting local ecosystems.
-This comprehensive guide will introduce you to Essex's most common native trees and provide essential care tips to help maintain their health and vitality.
+This guide introduces Essex’s most common native trees and provides essential care tips.

 1. English Oak (Quercus robur)